iscas-system/Mori/README.md

 # Mori

 Mori is a memory swapping manager for deep learning systems (like MindSpore).
+JCST

 ## Build